 Take yourself to new heights (and test your fear of heights!) with a series of suspension bridges and walkways through Vancouver’s nature.
 The Treetops Adventure within the Capilano Suspension Bridge Park will extend your woodland adventure with a bit of a challenge that reaps a big reward.

 Marvel at the surrounding rainforest as you trek through seven wooden bridges built to accommodate the natural growth of the trees that hold them.
-The design of this park makes it one of the most unique of its kind.
+Canada is known for its breathtaking landscapes, and the design of this park makes it one of the most unique of its kind.

 Soaring Douglas-fir trees are the anchor posts for this incredible canopy adventure, some stretching as tall as 110 feet.
 As you traverse this aerial track, take in the sounds and sights of the ecosystem, including the flora, fauna, and wildlife that reside in the park.
 The views from the canopy trail offer a glimpse into unexplored regions of the coastal forest, which will make you feel like a true pioneer.